Cowgol is both a compiler toolchain, and a programming language. This page shortly describes the toolchain.

 variable.
 Either or both may be missing.

 EAs are typed, and the backend tracks their types.
-(Although this may be removed as the only thing it really cares about are the widths.)
+(Although this may be removed as the only thing it really cares about are the widths and the occasional signedness flag.)
 Constant values are held in memory and referred to by address (the code generator may optimise the fetch away if it wants to).

 The typechecker generates abstract code, and then there’s a platform-specific simplification pass which chops instructions up into pieces which the architecture can understand.
 So: